faymaz/terminal-dexcom/README.md

 You need to configure your Dexcom API credentials.
 It also works with Dexcom Website login username and password.
 Open the `dexcom_reader.py` file and replace the placeholders with your **Dexcom username** and **password**:

-If you outside the USA
+If you are outside the USA:
 ```python
 dexcom = Dexcom(username="your_email_or_phone", password="your_password", ous=True)
 ```

-If you live in USA
+If you are in the USA:
 ```python
 dexcom = Dexcom(username="your_email_or_phone", password="your_password")
 ```